-In the unlikely event of UCEM being unable to deliver a programme or programmes of study it is putting in place a designated Balance Sheet compensation reserve.
-This reserve will be maintained at a minimum of £1M or 10% of the most recent audited financial year's Tuition fees and education contracts revenue reported in accordance with the latest version of the Further and Higher Education Statement of Recommended Practice (FEHE SORP), whichever is the greater to cater for such a situation and offer refunds and compensation in accordance with this policy.
-This proposed reserve would be held in investments.
-UCEM will ensure that this is in place by November 2018.
+In the unlikely event of UCEM being unable to deliver a programme or programmes of study it has in place a designated Balance Sheet compensation reserve to offer refunds and compensation in accordance with the Refund and Compensation Policy.
+This reserve will be maintained at a minimum of £1 million or 10% of the most recent audited financial year's tuition fees and education contracts revenue (reported in accordance with the latest version of the Further and Higher Education Statement of Recommended Practice (FEHE SORP)), whichever is the greater.